 The Czech Republic has one of the most extensive railway networks in Europe.
 You can reach almost every small town by rail and trains are indeed a romantic way of travelling around the country.
 However, travel can be rather slow, often involving several changes.
-The quickest way of travelling along the major lines is on express trains or fast trains (rychlík).
-Local passenger trains (osobní vlaky) stop everywhere and are very cheap.
-Direct rail links connect Prague with more than 20 European cities, including Munich (journey time - 5 hours), Vienna (journey time is 4 hours 30 minutes), Berlin (journey time - 5 hours 30 minutes) and Paris (journey time - 10 hours).
+The quickest way of travelling along the major lines is on express trains or fast trains (called rychlik in Czech).
+Local passenger trains (in Czech: osobní vlaky) make more stops.
+Direct rail links connect Prague with more than 20 European cities, including Munich (journey time - 5 hours), Vienna (journey time is 4 hours 30 minutes), Berlin (journey time - 5 hours 30 minutes).
 Seat reservations are strongly recommended on all services.